 80 % – Good

-Norton has a wide variety of support options.
+Norton provides a wide variety of support options to help users with their antivirus needs.
 There is a forum, a good-sized knowledgebase, a 24/7 live chat and an email system in case the other support channels cannot provide solutions to your problems.

 The knowledgebase covers many of the common problems that may occur.
 There are step-by-step guides for most issues, as well as a list of common follow-up questions.
 There is a search bar underneath the support page, but it isn’t great at finding a clear answer for a specific problem.